inspirum/balikobot-php/docs/client.md

 ### **POD**

-Method **POD** returns PDF links with signed consignment delivery document by the recipient.
+Method **getProofOfDeliveries** returns PDF links with signed consignment delivery document by the recipient.

 The client normalizes the response by returning only **file_url** attribute as plain array.